 That was no part of James's plans.
 He hoped to balance off his daughter's Protestant marriage by marrying his oldest son to a Catholic (Kishlansky, p.
 92).
 That failed when the boy died -- but James passed the idea on to his eldest surviving son, the future Charles I.

 Charles also imposed an unprecedented Act of Revocation on Scotland.
-Such Acts were common when monarchs came of age -- a new king revoked some egregious acts made in his minority.
+Such Acts were common when monarchs came of age -- a new king, once he gained control, revoked some egregious acts made in his minority.
 But Charles had never been a minor king -- the first Stuart to succeed to the Scottish throne as an adult in two centuries -- so his right to impose such revocations was dubious.

 As this was going on, Buckingham, the man who had gone to Madrid with Charles, was stumbling into more trouble.
-For details about George Villiers, Duke of Buckingham, see the notes to "A Horse Named Bill," which has also been connected to him.
-In this context, suffice it to say that he came to power under James VI and I, then after Charles came to the throne, led an expedition to Spain (which had become The Enemy again after the marriage alliance fell through), and was in trouble with Parliament when he conveniently was assasinated.
+For details about George Villiers, Duke of Buckingham, the special friend (and perhaps love interest) of James VI and I, see the notes to "A Horse Named Bill," which has also been connected to him.
+In this context, suffice it to say that he came to power under James, then after Charles came to the throne, led an expedition to Spain (which had become The Enemy again after the marriage alliance fell through), and was in trouble with Parliament when he conveniently was assassinated.

 After his fall, the Howard family increased in power -- and many of them were Catholics.
 Loyalist to the core, but Catholic.
-It added still more to the worries (Kishlansky, pp. 94-95).
+It added still more to the worries about Popery (Kishlansky, pp. 94-95).

 Charles also appointed a bishop as Lord Treasurer in 1636 (Ashton, p.
 298).
 This certainly wasn't any help to Catholics -- but after a long period of mostly secular high officials, the Scots saw it as another move away from Presbyterianism and toward episcopacy.